 This switch to LED, particularly with the varnishes, has allowed them to take positive steps forward in their production, with UV LED becoming the norm across all their work: “For our label work, we always expected UV LED to become the number one curing method for us, once we had our colour matches in-line with our previous processes.
 However, to be able to use LED with our varnishes for the gloss finishing work we do, and even with the technical varnishes we use for booklet labels, is a real game changer for us.
 This saves even more time on press as we no longer need to switch out our LED lamps for the mercury arc ones on our varnish stations, meaning our make ready times are markedly reduced.”

 Mika is similarly upbeat in his praise of the newer technology: “In simple terms, our production speeds have increased by 20%.
-We’re also seeing much better cure of dark colours, which has led to customers being even more satisfied with the products they receive.
+We’re also seeing much better cure of dark printing-ink, which has led to customers being even more satisfied with the products they receive.

 “We also see a better opacity with LED white and we’re saving ink too.
 To be more specific, we now no longer need to apply opaque white on two print units, we can just use one, so we have effectively gained a print station.